 Coastal Lands Protection Scheme (CLPS)

 The Coastal Lands Protection Scheme is used to bring significant coastal lands into public ownership and provides for their long term management and care.
-The Department administers the Scheme which receives an annual budget allocation of $3 million for acquisitions.
+Planning & Infrastructure administers the Scheme which receives an annual budget allocation of $3 million for acquisitions.

 The Scheme, which commenced in 1973, identified certain lands to be protected and acquired.
 These lands usually included features such as headlands, dunes, hinterland, coastal lagoons and lakes, particularly where the original vegetation was still dominant.
 More recently the Scheme has been used to acquire additional lands on an opportunistic basis, if they meet certain criteria.